mushipeas/putio_autodelete/README.md

 Directory exclusion is possible, which prevents certain directories (but not their contents!) from being deleted.

+The dryrun function will show files that meet the deletion criteria, but will not perform any actions.

 Requires OAUTH key to be used as an argument or placed in an optional config file.

 Written for and tested on Python 3.7.5